IbrahimFazili/LLM-Evaluation/README.md

-# LLM-Evaluation with ANCHOR (Automated Novel Class-to-Class Object Refactoring)
+# LLM-Evaluation with ATLAS: Automated Translation for Language Adaption and Software

 ## Setup